USS Williamson: 1943

 By the time Williamson's repairs had been completed, newer, more modern AVP's were entering the Fleet, and the need for Williamson's tending planes was lessening considerably.
-She was accordingly reclassified AVD-27 and, on 3 January 1943, was ordered to support the shakedown training of escort carriers.
+She was accordingly reclassified APD-27 and, on 3 January 1943, was ordered to support the shakedown training of escort carriers.
 Williamson served as plane guard and escort for carriers operating in the Puget Sound and San Diego operating areas.
 Those carriers included Core, Card, Long Island, Barnes, Nassau, Altamaha, Breton, Copahee, Casablanca, Corregidor, Anzio, Tripoli, and Natoma Bay.
 During that time, Williamson picked 14 men from the water after accidental crashes.

 Relieved from that shakedown duty in the spring of 1943, Williamson supported the invasion and occupation of Kiska and Attu in April and May 1943.
 On 15 May 1943, four torpedo wakes passed close to the ship, her closest call of the campaign and, indeed, her last brush with the Japanese in the Aleutian theater.

 Returning to San Diego late in the spring of 1943, Williamson briefly trained with submarines and then resumed escorting and plane-guarding for carriers on their shakedown cruises.
 On 1 December 1943, Williamson was reclassified back to her original classification: DD-244.

 After repairs at the Mare Island Navy Yard in January 1944, Williamson sailed for the Hawaiian Islands on 24 January, arriving six days later.
 The destroyer departed Pearl Harbor on 7 February, bound for the South Pacific.
 She proceeded via American Samoa to Espiritu Santo and performed escort duties between Guadalcanal and Funafuti, in the Ellice Islands, until early April, when she joined Task Unit (TU) 34.6.4 for screening operations in the New Guinea area.
 Refueling areas included those between Truk, New Ireland, and the Admiralty Islands.

 Upon completion of that assignment, Williamson proceeded to Purvis Bay, Solomon Islands, where she reported to Commander, Group 3, 5th Amphibious Force (Rear Admiral Richard L. Conolly), on 7 May 1944.
 At that time, the erstwhile seaplane tender was again chosen for special duty.

 Gear was installed for underway fueling of scout observation planes from battleships and cruisers to enable the planes to spot gunfire for their parent ships without having to be recovered by them.
 Rehearsals in the Guadalcanal area proved that Williamson's new rig was suitable for fueling OS2U Kingfisher and SOC Seagull scout planes.
 With her new equipment thus tested, Williamson departed for Kwajalein, the final staging point for the Marianas operation, on 1 June.
 Nine days later, on the 10th, the destroyer got underway for the first operational test of the underway refueling concept which had been developed by Rear Admiral Walden L. Ainsworth.